Pular para o conteúdo principal

 # Retrieve stored state for the user

-user_activity = self.activity_state.get_value(key)
+user_activity = self.activity_state.getValue(key)

-user_profile = self.profile_state.get_value(key)
+user_profile = self.profile_state.getValue(key)

-user_preferences = self.preferences_state.get_value(key)
+user_preferences = self.preferences_state.getValue(key)

 if user_activity: